-Whether your child is healing from a physical injury, seems to have a problem with posture or coordination, or has some bigger health issue, wouldn’t you like to help them feel better in their bodies, easing their passage from childhood to adulthood?
+Whether your child is healing from a physical injury, seems to have a problem with posture or coordination, or has trouble regulating their nervous system, wouldn’t you like to help them feel better in their bodies, easing their passage from childhood to adulthood?

 The number of sessions recommended will depend upon your child’s age, development, and any health challenges.
 Usually I will recommend a series of two to four sessions.
 Three to twelve months later (after the next growth spurt), you may want to bring your child in for a single maintenance session or another short series.